cristicojo/Eureka_Server_Service/README.md

-Just an eureka service created for 2 microservices:
+Just an eureka server created for 2 microservices: CRUD_service and BonusPoints_service